 2023: Okowa pushes for peace in meeting with Ortom in Abuja

-The vice presidential candidate of the Peoples Democratic Party (PDP) and Governor of Delta State, Ifeanyi Okowa, has met with his Benue State counterpart, Sam Ortom, ostensibly to continue the move for a common ground as the party prepares for the 2023 presidential election.
+The vice presidential candidate of the Peoples Democratic Party (PDP) and Governor of Delta State, Ifeanyi Okowa, has met with his Benue State counterpart, Sam Ortom, ostensibly to continue the movement for common ground as the party prepares for the 2023 presidential election.

 The Benue governor had since been pushing for Atiku to placate Wike to enable the party to go into the 2023 election united.

-Even though the outcome of Friday’s meeting was not disclosed after the closed door session, it was believed to be centered on how to win the support of the Wike group in the main opposition party.
+Even though the outcome of Friday’s meeting was not disclosed after the closed-door session, it was believed to be centred on how to win the support of the Wiki group in the main opposition party.

 However, speaking on the election, Okowa gave assurances that the party will go into next year’s general elections as one united family.